Speedwriting: History of the original version

 In addition to the extensive use of newspaper and magazine ads, Speedwriting gained publicity from a few unsolicited endorsements.
 Commander Richard E. Byrd commissioned Dearborn to teach her shorthand system to some members of his upcoming polar expedition.
-Theodore Roosevelt, Jr. cited Dearborn as an example of women making great contributions to the business world.
+Theodore Roosevelt Jr. cited Dearborn as an example of women making great contributions to the business world.
 In 1937 the Works Progress Administration sponsored free Speedwriting classes as part of its Emergency Education Program.

 Dearborn died by suicide in 1937.
 The School of Speedwriting organization continued publishing her textbooks and making franchise deals with vocational schools through about 1950.

 Later versions

-The second version of Speedwriting, designed by John Sheff (July 21, 1898 – June 27, 1978) in the early 1950s, introduced some symbols that could not be produced on a typewriter such as arcs representing the letters 'm' and 'w'.
+The second version of Speedwriting, designed by Alexander L. Sheff (July 21, 1898 – June 27, 1978) in the early 1950s, introduced some symbols that could not be produced on a typewriter such as arcs representing the letters 'm' and 'w'.
 This version modified a few of the abbreviating principles also.
 Changes implemented in the Sheff version include the following: